 Ok, so big deal.
 So we’re talking about “price checkers” right?
 Wrong.
-We’re talking about fully functional computers that can run application software allowing them to offer up a multitude of time saving tasks to customers as well as store employees.
+We’re talking about fully functional computers capable of multitasking technology that can run application software allowing them to offer up a multitude of time-saving tasks to customers as well as store employees.
 These are devices that when properly deployed can mitigate customer frustration by giving them instant access to information they need, without having to track down a sales associate… and the opposite of customer frustration is customer satisfaction.

-Here’s just a sampling of what an installed array of mini-kiosks can do for retail customers:
+Here’s just a sampling of what an installed array of mini kiosks, technology that multitasks, can do for retail customers:

 - Verify a price.

 - Look up a gift card balance.